Data Frames - Part 2

 [0.08059714, 0.15681869, 0.22268743, 0.51184337, 1. ]])

 The result is called the correlation matrix.
-It contains all the bivariate comparisons possible for the five columns chosen.
+It contains all the bivariate comparisons possible for the five chosen columns.

-In the calculation above we used the \(PCC\) to calculate the matrix.
-In general, any bivariate measure can be used to obtain a matrix of same shape.
+In the calculation above, we used the \(PCC\) in order to calculate the matrix.
+In general, any bivariate measure can be used to obtain a matrix of the same shape.

-Here is some code using Matplotlib to plot a heatmap of the correlation matrix from the patients dataset.
-We use the function imshow:
+Below are three lines of code, that make use of functionality within Matplotlib, to plot a heatmap of the correlation matrix from the ‘patients’ dataset.
+We make use of the function imshow:

 PYTHON